 Going with the Flow

 Had I never stepped outside the limitations of social circles based on broad, but shallow connections to others, I likely would have missed out on an event that has set the tone of my year.
-As it was, I had to make a decision to back out of a running meetup with someone whom I had been trying to connect with for some time; it only underscores how spending energy on person-to-person relationships returns in magnitudes (and that other connection eventually worked out as well, so, awesomeness!).
+This underscores how spending energy on person-to-person relationships returns in magnitudes.

-I awoke one morning and checked my inbox to discover an email from Greg, who was unknown to me, but the message was about coming out to run at Point Reyes.
-Apparently, it was a long-standing get together of runners that I had somehow been invited to.
-I just shot back an email to Greg, who had mysteriously known that Point Reyes is my absolute favorite place to run, thanking him for the invite and wondering how we knew each other.
+I awoke one morning and checked my inbox to discover an email from Greg, who was unknown to me, but the message was about coming out to run at Point Reyes with a group of runners.
+I just shot back an email to Greg, who had mysteriously known that Point Reyes is my absolute favorite place to run, thanking him for the invite.
 “It’s going to be good, just come out, you’ll like it.”
 That was more or less all the information that Greg sent back.
 He also mentioned that it was a mutual friend from Tamalpa, my track club, that informed him of my love for Point Reyes.
 Otherwise, I only knew that some people might run about 15 miles and some might run about 35 miles.
 The first thing I thought is, I bet Geoff would be into this, maybe he even knows about it… so I pinged Geoff who sent back a similar response “It’s going to be great, see you there!”
 So… he did know… I inferred.
 It was all a little cryptic, which only further piqued my interest!
-I showed up at the Five Brooks Trailhead just as the sun was rising, ready for anything.
+I showed up at the trailhead just as the sun was rising, ready for anything.
 That was my interpretation of the instructions given to me.
 There, I discovered a small group of about 2 dozen runners preparing to go out for between 15 and 35 miles of Point Reyes magic.

 Immediately, I spotted Geoff and a few other friendly faces.
-I introduced myself to Greg, who was genuinely stoked that I decided to come out, then as a group, we discussed who was going to run which distance.
-I planned to do the full 35, as did Geoff.
+I introduced myself to Greg, who was genuinely stoked that I decided to come out, then as a group, we discussed who was interested in running what.
+I was up for the full 35, as was Geoff.
 Greg said he’d join us for a good chunk of it.
 Then something very touching happened.

 Greg had bracelets made up with Mark Richtman’s name on them in remembrance of Mark’s life.
 Each of us was given one and there was a moment taken to remember Mark and dedicate the day to him.
-This particular day was to be a celebration of life; Mark surely would have been there himself running, as was a tradition for him over many past years.
+This particular day was to be a celebration of life; Mark surely would have been there himself running with his friends as they liked to do each year around this time.
 In thought, I took a step back to appreciate what was about to unfold, then all of us ran into the forest together.